 Day 1 - Havana arrival day

 Today is set aside as the arrival day of the tour, so you are free to arrive in Havana at any time.
 There is a chance that some of your fellow tour participants will arrive quite late at night, so we haven't included any group activities for today.

-If you do happen to arrive early, you can go for a walk around the area that surrounds your guesthouse, which will be either in Old Havana, Central Havana, or a central area in Vedado.
-After booking on the tour, we will send you a set of maps with the latest information, and some of our recommendations, for all the cities you will visit in Cuba.
+If you do happen to arrive early, you can go for a walk around the area that surrounds your Havana guesthouse, which will be either in Old Havana, Central Havana, or a central area in Vedado.
+After booking on the tour, we will send you a set of maps with the latest information on Cuba, and some of our recommendations, for all the cities you will visit in Cuba while on the tour.
 You can use these maps to visit specific places that you are interested in, or otherwise you can just explore.
 Don't forget to take a business card from your guesthouse so that you can easily show people where you are staying, just in case you do get lost (which can be fun as well!).

-Your tour guide will leave a note for you at your guesthouse with details about the evening gathering for those tour group members that have arrived early.
-The guide usually has a formal group meeting on the morning of Day 2, however if you are keen to get to know the other group members today, you can meet up with the guide and go out for dinner and drinks.
+Your tour guide will leave a note for you at your Havana guesthouse with details about the evening gathering for those tour group members that have arrived early.
+The guide usually has a formal group meeting on the morning of Day 2 of the tour, however if you are keen to get to know the other tour group members today, you can meet up with the tour guide and go out for dinner and drinks.

 The natural environment that surrounds the town of Baracoa is nothing short of spectacular.
 In fact Christopher Columbus noted in his log-book that this was the most beautiful land that human eyes could set upon.
 Apart from the forested mountains, you can find pristine beaches with sand of various colours, coffee and chocolate plantations, and some stunning freshwater rivers (in fact, the biggest rivers in Cuba are found here).
 We have 2 full days here and your tour guide will offer you the options and offer to organise the best ways to explore it.